altunixon/wips/lns/altina_ln/ASP-123-Chapter_3__4_Southwards.md

 Finally, Gauchen raised his hand.<br/>
 "On top of the southern front, the Princess also needs to support the northern and eastern fronts, so it’s an undeniable fact that she needed the appointment of Généralissime.
 Even if she is promoted to Full General, the sixth and eighth army won’t yield to her orders."<br/>
 "I think so too."<br/>
-In the past, when she was in Fort Sierck——
+In the past, when she was in Fort Sierck——<br/>
 The newly appointed Major General Altina took over the role of commander from the Black Knight, Brigadier General Jerome.<br/>
-Even though she outranked him in the Ministry’s orders, her peerage and military rank… The soldiers wouldn’t obey her command.<br/>
+Even though she outranked him in the Ministry’s orders, her peerage and military rank…<br/>
+The soldiers wouldn’t obey her command.<br/>
 The same thing would happen if the Fourth Army heads to the south.
 There wasn’t time for a duel this time.<br/>
 Altina clenched her fists when she heard what Regis said.<br/>